salesforce/tough-cookie/README.md

 `npm install tough-cookie`

 Requires `punycode`, which should get installed automatically for you.
+Note that node.js v0.6.2+ bundles punycode by default.

 Why the name?
 NPM modules `cookie`, `cookies` and `cookiejar` were already taken.